 In other instances, the dog might feel comfortable outright refusing your command despite obviously understanding what you want.

-Both degrees of disobedience isn’t acceptable, but the degree to which your German Shepherd assumes dominance can be a good indicator of how much work remains to be done to get him to accept your leadership.
+Both degrees of disobedience aren’t acceptable, but the degree to which your German Shepherd assumes dominance can indicate how much work remains to be done to get him to accept your leadership.

 How To Show Dominance Over a German Shepherd